 For more info on the alignments of the pyramids along with some helpful diagrams, check out this fascinating research by archaeoastronomer Giulio Magli.

 Pyramid of Nyussere

 What’s especially notable about Nyussere’s pyramid is that it wasn’t built along the ‘Abu Sir diagonal’ established by his predecessors.
 Instead, it was constructed southeast of his father’s pyramid.
 But careful study reveals that Nyussere didn’t choose this location at random.

-Nyussere’s pyramid may not be aligned with Heliopolis.
-He built it in such a way, however, that the southeast corner of his pyramid aligned perfectly with the southeast corners his predecessor’s pyramids, Neferirkare and Raneferef.
+Nyussere’s pyramid may not be aligned with Heliopolis, but the southeast corner of his pyramid aligns perfectly with the southeast corners his predecessor’s pyramids, Neferirkare and Raneferef.